-Enjoy time with your guests on Thanksgiving and let this Overnight Slow Cooker Turkey Stock do the work for you while you’re sleeping.
+Use your Thanksgiving leftovers completely and let this Overnight Slow Cooker Turkey Stock do the work while you’re sleeping.
 Use it to make soup or a delicious alternative to chicken broth!

-Your Crockpot or slow cooker does most of the work, but to extract every ounce of flavor from your slow cooker turkey stock, here are some skills & techniques I recommend brushing up on.
+Your Crockpot or slow cooker does most of the work, but to extract every ounce of flavor from your overnight turkey stock here are some skills & techniques I recommend brushing up on.

 - How to Roast Bones.
 Even though your turkey was already roasted, the bones themselves haven’t been.
 They need exposure to get the best flavor possible for your turkey stock.

 - How to Make Stock Part 1.
-This is the beginning of a 5-part series on how to make stock.
+This is the beginning of a 5-part series on how to make homemade stock.
 Throughout the series, you’ll learn everything you need to know about how to get the best color, texture, and flavor from your stock.
 If you’re wondering things like “Why does turkey stock gel?” or “Why is my turkey broth cloudy?”
 This series will answer it!

 - What is Mirepoix?
 Mirepoix is the vegetable foundation for making a good stock.
-Understand it and it’s ratios will help develop the best flavor for your slow cooker turkey stock.
+Understanding it and it’s ratios will help develop the best flavor for your slow cooker turkey stock.

 Overnight Slow Cooker Turkey Stock

-I have a small thing I want to clarify before you start making this overnight slow cooker turkey stock.
-Once you read the recipe you’ll probably think “This isn’t really done overnight!
-I have to add stuff in the morning.”
+Once you read the recipe you may think “This isn’t really done overnight!
+I have to add stuff the next morning.”
 This is just a recommendation.
-I find that the longer the vegetables and aromatics simmer, the more bitter it makes the stock.
-By adding them in in the morning, you reduce the likelihood that it will overpower your turkey flavor.
-If you would like to make the entire thing overnight, add everything in in the first step and let it simmer into greatness! 🙂
+The longer the vegetables and aromatics simmer, the more bitter the turkey stock becomes.
+By adding them in in the morning, you reduce the likelihood of them overpowering your turkey stock.
+If you would like to make the entire recipe overnight, add everything during the first step and let it simmer into greatness!

 Overnight Slow Cooker Turkey Stock